Skip to main content

 Circles of Safety: Understanding the Role of Healthy Sexual Development has identified, refined and shared effective ways for individuals, families and communities to act to prevent child sexual abuse before children are harmed - and to get help for everyone involved.

-Trainer: Tiffany Sawyer, Director of Prevention Services, Georgia Center for Child Advocacy
+Trainer: Tiffany Sawyer, Director of Prevention, Georgia Center for Child Advocacy

 Connections Matter Georgia